google/eng-edu/ml/cc/README.md

         git clone https://github.com/google/eng-edu.git

+  To automate bulk operations with Google Cloud projects and Datalab VMs a specialized command-line utility will be used.
+It can execute numerous functions and has many options that control its behaviour.
+We guide you below through the exact options to use.
+If you want to see all the options, run the following command from the Cloud Shell console:

+        python ./eng-edu/ml/cc/src/manage.py

+4. Prepare the following:
-4. Look up the billing account ID you would like to use to cover the costs of running student projects.
-You can find this information in the Billing section of Google Cloud Platform web interface.
-The value is a series of letters and numbers separated by dashes (i.e.`XXXXXX-XXXXXX-XXXXXX`).
+  * the billing account ID you would like to use to cover the costs of running student projects; you can find this information in the Billing section of Google Cloud Platform web interface; the value is a series of letters and numbers separated by dashes (i.e.`XXXXXX-XXXXXX-XXXXXX`)

-5. Prepare:
   * a space-separated list of student's emails (i.e. `example.student1@gmail.com example.student2@gmail.com`); students will be given a role of EDITOR in their respetive projects
   * a space-separated list of owner emails,